Guide

 Teacher's Guide

 Use MuDG to build a structured “map” of a topic, then lock it so students explore the learning path you designed.
-Share a URL so everyone can join the same diagram.
+Share a URL so everyone can join the same whiteboard.

-1. Create a diagram: start an exploration and build out the key nodes, claims, and sources for your topic.
+1. Create a whiteboard: start an exploration and build out the key nodes, claims, and sources for your topic.

 2. Lock it in the Admin panel: use the lock feature to prevent unintended edits while students navigate and discuss.

-3. Share the URL: send the link to students so they can follow the diagram, ask questions, and add notes where allowed.
+3. Share the URL: send the link to students so they can follow the whiteboard, ask questions, and add notes where allowed.

-You can also have groups build competing diagrams and then merge the best claims into a shared synthesis.
+You can also have groups build competing whiteboards and then merge the best claims into a shared synthesis.

 Share the guide